acquia/cli/CONTRIBUTING.md

 ### Automatic dev builds

-Every commit on the Acquia CLI repository, including for pull requests, automatically builds and uploads acli.phar to transfer.sh in order to assist with reviews.
+Every commit on the Acquia CLI repository, including for pull requests, automatically builds and uploads acli.phar as a build artifact to assist with reviews.
 To download acli.phar for any commit:

-1. Click the "build-release" workflow link.
+1. Wait for the CI workflow to complete.
-2. Expand the "Upload to transfer.sh" section.
-3. Copy the transfer.sh and use it to download acli.phar for that commit.
+2. On the workflow summary page, in the "Artifacts" section, click on `acli.phar`.
+3. Unzip the downloaded file.
+4. Make the file executable: `chmod +x acli.phar`

 ## Building and testing